VIS – Nordic Journal for Artistic Research

 Heidi Möller, Editorial Project Manager, Stockholm University of the Arts

-The portal page for VIS in Research Catalogue can be found here.
+Visit the portal page for VIS in Research Catalogue

 Call for Expositions: VIS – Nordic Journal for Artistic Research, Issue 1

 VIS – Nordic Journal for Artistic Research – opens its Call for Expositions for Issue 1, devoted to the idea of ‘risk’ in artistic research.
 The call is open between 6 March and 1 June 2018.

 Title Issue 1: Risk in Artistic Research – jeopardy or validation?

 Risk – and associated topics such as vulnerability, unguardedness, precariousness, failure and uncanniness – are frequently raised as concerns within artistic research arenas.
 Less common is the opportunity to go beyond merely reflecting upon subjective associated effects and, instead, to try to understand the wider implications of embedding elements of risk within the matter and material of art-making itself.
 Issue 1 of VIS seeks to provide such an opportunity; the starting premise of this Call for Expositions is that risk may be regarded not merely as a subjective perception, but also as an aspect of the material that is essential to the nature of artistic research and art-making itself.